 Domestic branches of foreign banks

-As of 31 December 2016, there are 602 member-banks of PDIC.
-These consist of 42 commercial banks which include branches of foreign banks, 60 thrift banks (savings banks, mortgage banks, stock savings and loan associations, and development banks), and 500 rural banks (including cooperative banks).
+As of 31 December 2017, there are 587 banks in the Philippine banking system.
+These consist of 43 commercial banks (including branches of foreign banks), 55 thrift banks (savings banks, mortgage banks, stock savings and loan associations, and development banks), and 489 rural banks (including cooperative banks).

 Scope of Deposit Insurance Protection

-PDIC provides a maximum deposit insurance coverage of PHP500,000 per depositor per bank.
-It covers all types of bank deposits in member-banks whether denominated in local or foreign currencies.
+PDIC provides a maximum deposit insurance coverage of PhP500,000 per depositor per bank.
+It covers all types of bank deposits in banks whether denominated in local or foreign currencies.
 All deposit accounts of a depositor in a closed bank maintained in the same right and capacity shall be added together.
 A joint account shall be insured separately from any individually-owned deposit account.

-As of 31 December 2016, around 54 million accounts in 602 member-banks are covered by deposit insurance.
-Of the total number of accounts, 96.4% are with balances not exceeding the maximum deposit insurance coverage of PHP500,000 per depositor per bank.
-For the same period, total deposits in the Philippine banking system amounted to PHP10.5 trillion, of which 21.5% was covered by deposit insurance.
+As of 31 December 2017, around 57.1 million accounts in 587 banks are covered by deposit insurance.
+Of the total number of accounts, 96.3% are with balances not exceeding the maximum deposit insurance coverage of PhP500,000 per depositor per bank.
+For the same period, total deposits in the Philippine banking system amounted to PhP11.7 trillion, of which 20.8% is covered by deposit insurance.